Sprint and T-Mobile agree to combine in $26.5 billion deal - WDEF

-NEW YORK (AP) — T-Mobile and Sprint reached a $26.5 billion agreement Sunday to combine in a deal that would reshape the U.S. wireless landscape by reducing it to three major cellphone providers.
+NEW YORK (AP) — T-Mobile and Sprint reached a $26.5 billion merger agreement Sunday that would reduce the U.S. wireless industry to three major players — that is, if the Trump administration’s antitrust regulators let the deal go through.

-The big unknown is whether the deal will win approval from the Trump administration’s antitrust regulators.
-The two companies have been considering a combination for years, but a 2014 attempt fell apart amid resistance from the Obama administration.
+The nation’s third- and fourth-largest wireless companies have been considering a combination for years, one that would bulk them up to a similar size as industry giants Verizon and AT&T. But a 2014 attempt fell apart amid resistance from the Obama administration.

-Consumers worry a less crowded telecom field could result in higher prices, while workers unions are concerned about potential job losses.
+The combined company, to be called T-Mobile, would have about 127 million customers.
+Consumers worry a less crowded telecom field could result in higher prices, while unions are concerned about potential job losses.

 In a conference call with Wall Street analysts, Sprint CEO Marcelo Claure acknowledged that getting regulatory approval is “the elephant in the room,” and one of the first things the companies did after sending out the deal’s news release was to call Ajit Pai, chairman of the Federal Communications Commission.

-The companies stressed that they plan to have more employees following the combination, particularly in rural areas, than they do as stand-alone companies.
+The companies stressed that they plan to have more employees following the combination, particularly in rural areas, than they do as stand-alone companies now.

 And they said the combination would allow them to better compete not only with AT&T and Verizon but also with Comcast and others as the wireless, broadband and video industries converge.